Yasushi Nagao

-Yasushi Nagao (長尾 靖, Nagao Yasushi) was a Japanese press photographer.
+Yasushi Nagao (長尾 靖, Nagao Yasushi) was a Japanese photojournalist.
+He became the first Japanese to win the Pulitzer Prize for his 1960 photograph capturing the moment Inejirō Asanuma, chairman of the Japan Socialist Party, was stabbed to death.

 Career

 Nagao is best known for his photograph of Otoya Yamaguchi assassinating Japanese Socialist Party politician Inejirō Asanuma.
 At the time Nagao was a cameraman working for Mainichi Shimbun.
 Hisatake Abo, Nagao's picture editor, told Nagao to cover a debate at Hibiya Hall.
 As Yamaguchi charged Asanuma, Nagao changed the focus to fifteen feet from ten feet.